DevExpress/devextreme-documentation/concepts/05 UI Components/List/25 Selection/05 API.md

 ---

 [note]To specify the key field, use the [keyExpr](/api-reference/10%20UI%20Components/dxList/1%20Configuration/keyExpr.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#keyExpr') property of the List or the [key](/api-reference/30%20Data%20Layer/Store/1%20Configuration/key.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#key') property of the **Store**.

+You can also implement the [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxList/Configuration/#onSelectionChanged) event handler to perform an action when users select items.
+To see an example, refer to the following demo: [List Selection](https://js.devexpress.com/Demos/WidgetsGallery/Demo/List/ListSelection/).

 #####See Also#####
 #include common-link-callmethods